Log rotation

 and manual setups to write rotated logs files.

-In particular, when using systemd
+In particular, when systemd

 and its accompanying journald